BashirNayal/graphs/README.md

 Changin the source node, updating the weight of an edge, or adding or deleting a node or an edge will wipe out dijkstra results.

-//TODO fix text when there is two opposite arrows
 //TODO clean the in array of nodes when delting

-//
+//TODO when updating multuple/all edges to 0, not everything gets updated